-.1 Bollards are to be placed on public utility lots to allow for pedestrian and/or emergency vehicle access.
-The front yard bollards should be located at the building setback while the rear yard bollard should be located on the easement line unless approved otherwise.

-4.4 Site Furnishings

-.1 The Developer shall supply and install site furnishing at locations specified by the approved landscape plan.
+- .1 Bollards are to be placed on public utility lots to allow for pedestrian and/or emergency vehicle access.
+The front yard bollards should be located at the building setback while the rear yard bollard should be located on the easement line unless approved otherwise. - 4.4 Site Furnishings - .1 The Developer shall supply and install site furnishing at locations specified by the approved landscape plan. - 4.5 Trails

-4.5 Trails

-- .1 The minimum width for walkways shall be 1.5 m wide and constructed of 12 mm crushed gravel or other approved surface.
-Construction details shall conform to City of Cold Lake Municipal Engineering residential lane standards. - .2 Where the ecological profile has identified a unique or sensitive natural area which is to be incorporated in the development wood mulch may be used as the walkway surface material when approved by the Planning and Development Department.

-4.6 Tot Lots

-- .1 In addition to the playground facilities to be provided in the Neighborhood Park Sites, the Developer may have designated other sites within the development as tot lots.
-The Developer shall provide the following for these tot lots: - .1 A site grading plan showing any berms, etc. for the parcel - .2 Level One and Level Two landscaping for the parcel - .3 The following Level Three landscaping facilities and amenities: - .1 A CSA compliant play structure base complete with treated timber surround - .2 A CSA compliant composite play structure - .3 One pedestal park bench - .4 One pedestal picnic table - .5 Two garbage receptacles - .6 Loose aggregate (gravel or shale) trials 1.5 m wide - .4 All equipment facilities and amenities are to meet current Parks and Facilities Department Specifications.
+CITY OF COLD LAKE LANDSCAPING STANDARDS SECTION 12 Page 5 of 10 .1 The minimum width for walkways shall be 1.5 m wide and co crushed gravel or other approved surface.
+Construction details City of Cold Lake Municipal Engineering residential lane star s shall conform to .2 Where the ecological profile has identified a unique or sensiti- to be incorporated in the development wood mulch may be us surface material when approved by the Planning and Develop ed as the walkway 4.6 Tot Lots .1 In addition to the playground facilities to be provided in the N the Developer may have designated other sites within the deve Developer shall provide the following for these tot lots: • .1 A site grading plan showing any berms, etc. for the pa arcel .2 Level One and Level Two landscaping for the parcel .3 The following Level Three landscaping facilities and a amenities: .1 A CSA compliant play structure base complete surround with treated timber .2 A CSA compliant composite play structure .3 One pedestal park bench .4 One pedestal picnic table .5 Two garbage receptacles .5 Two garbage receptacles.6 Loose aggregate (gravel or shale) trials 1.5 m v wide .4 All equipment facilities and amenities are to meet curr Facilities Department Specifications. ent Parks and 5.
+LEVEL FO DUR LANDSCAPING Level Four structures, g the discretion will only be the plan app Landscaping (supplying and installing optional/enhanced ameniti gazeboes, sculptures, feature walls, water features, fountains, spra on of the Parks and Facilities and/or Public Works Department.
+Le considered if arrangements for long term maintenance by the De proval stage and agreements are established prior to Development oper will be responsible for any and all capital cost of any permitte y pools etc.]) will be at evel Four Landscaping eveloper are agreed to at t Agreement approval.